TEST 2: Applying Power And Ground To The Blower Motor

 If the blower motor is functioning correctly, then applying battery power and Ground to it will cause it to run.

 If the blower motor is defective, then applying battery power and Ground to it will not make it run or it'll run but with a lot of bearing noise.

 Disconnect the blower motor from its electrical connector.

 The connector has 2 wires.
-The pink with white stripe (PNK/WHT) wire supplies power and the orange with black (ORG/BLK) wire supplies Ground (via the blower resistor/blower switch/vent switch).
+The dark blue with light green (DK BLU/LT GRN) wire supplies power and the orange with black (ORG/BLK) wire supplies Ground (via the blower switch/blower resistor).

-You'll be applying power to the male spade terminal (of the blower motor itself) that connects to the PNK/WHT wire of the electrical connector.
+You'll be applying power to the male spade terminal (of the blower motor itself) that connects to the DK BLU/LT GRN wire of the electrical connector.